chadrwalters/nova/docs/prd/product_requirements.md

 Nova

 ### Purpose
-- Ingest and unify Bear.app notes using docling's document processing pipeline
+- Ingest and unify Bear.app notes with rich metadata extraction
 - Provide a semantic chunking and embedding layer for retrieving relevant data
 - Use Anthropic's Claude with the official Model-Context Protocol (MCP) SDK for structured RAG queries
 - Offer a minimal web interface to monitor or inspect system status (performance, logs, chunk stats)